 It was Innes who knocked the stuffing out of an old water mill and cleared the way for the pilot plant at Mulben.
 Renowned businessman, owner of House of Mulben (also the Highlander Inn Hotel & Whisky Bar, highly recommended for sampling Spey Valley Brewery beers) and all-round local legend, Innes keeps everyone’s feet firmly anchored on planet Earth by constantly reminding us of the importance of actually brewing the stuff.
 Never mind anything else.
 Who really needs planning permission anyway?!
 Innes can usually be found propping up the bar in the Highlander, enjoying a Stillman’s IPA.

-Melanie supports our sales efforts and takes the lead with our telesales, spending the rest of the week co-ordinating our various marketing activities.
+Mel does the office things – answers the phone, processes orders, co-ordinates deliveries, and manages our web presence.
 She is a graduate in Design and Digital Arts, with a few years’ experience in marketing for both a start-up company and small local charity.
-Melanie loves the outdoors, enjoying cycling and mountain biking, kayaking, skiing and landscape photography.
-She’s also an active volunteer, managing Belles on Bikes Moray, serving as Vice Chairperson for Helgin Roller Derby, and volunteering for the National Trust for Scotland’s Conservation Volunteers.
-Her favourite Spey Valley beer is Stillman’s IPA – she likes ’em hoppy!
+Mel loves the outdoors, enjoying cycling and mountain biking, kayaking, skiing, and landscape photography.
+She’s also an active volunteer, managing Belles on Bikes Moray, and volunteering for the NTS Conservation Volunteers, when she’s not skating for, or helping to run, Helgin Roller Derby.
+Loving all things chocolate and orange, Mel’s favourite beer is Sailor Terry!

 The Spey Valley wends its way from Dalwhinnie in the south to the Moray Firth in the north.
 An area of pine clad slopes and wide fertile valleys with the majestic Cairngorm mountains as the backdrop.
 Speyside is world renowned for its whisky and salmon fishing, and that very same water goes into our beers.
 A visit to the Spey Valley should be on every food and drink lover’s bucket list!
 If you’re in the area, do pop by for a chinwag – but give us a shout first, to avoid disappointment.